 - Injection holes in concrete are considerably smaller than those used in traditional mudjacking

-- Lightweight material does not add burden to already settling soil
+- The lightweight material does not add a burden to already settling soil

 - Can increase the ability of the concrete slab to hold weight

 The cost of concrete lifting using polyurethane foam injection depends on various factors, including how much concrete needs lifting and your geographical location.
 As of March 2022, in our service area in Nebraska, Iowa, Kansas, and Missouri, the cost of concrete lifting using poly foam starts at $1500.

 Is your sidewalk, driveway, or patio affected by uneven concrete?
 If so, contact the experts at Epp Foundation Repair for a free estimate and learn more about PolyLift™ services!